danielmoi/vim-tute/lessons/00-setup.md

 # Setup

-## Git repo
-Clone the tutorial repository from https://github.com/danielmoi/vim-tute

-There's an [exercises](/exercises) folder that will be referenced in some lessons.

----
 ## Vim > Neovim
 Vim comes pre-installed in most distributions of Linux and on MacOS.
 However, I would recommend using Neovim instead.